1. Identity of the data controller

 - Erases all Core Data entities (profile, glucose, meals, insulin, exercise, insights)

-- Cleans the Keychain (LibreView, Nightscout, Supabase session)
+- Cleans the Keychain (external-source credentials and anonymous session)

 - Cleans caches (URLCache, image cache, file cache)

-- Deletes the anonymous account in Supabase and all associated rows in
+- Deletes the anonymous service account and associated operational metadata

 Compliance timeline: local deletion is immediate.
 Backend deletion completes in less than 30 calendar days from the request.